-Appendix III: Proposed 2016 Benchmark Evaluation Criteria
+Appendix III: Proposed 2017 Benchmark Evaluation Criteria

-Management Commitment and Policy

-Q1.
-Does the company acknowledge farm animal welfare as a business issue?

-Acknowledging farm animal welfare as a business issue is an important first step towards implementing a comprehensive approach to farm animal welfare management.
-It is good practice for food companies to identify whether and why farm animal welfare is a relevant issue for the business.

-(Max Score 10) Farm animal welfare is identified as a relevant business issue.
-10 issue.
-No evidence that farm animal welfare is regarded as a relevant business 0
+Management Commitment and Policy Q1.
+Does the company acknowledge farm animal welfare as a business issu ue?
+Acknowledging farm animal welfare as a business issue is an important first stowards implementing a comprehensive approach to farm animal welfare management.
+It is good practice for food companies to identify whether as why farm animal welfare is a relevant issue for the business.
+No evidence that farm animal welfare is regarded as a relevant business 0 issue.
+Farm animal welfare is identified as a relevant business issue.
+10 (Max Score 10)